Ohio county government

 Ohio county government is the structure of official managerial and legal bodies of the counties of Ohio, USA.
 It is marked by a loose organization and a diffusion of power, the basic framework not having been changed since the nineteenth century.
-The Ohio Constitution allows counties to set up a charter government as many cities and villages do, but only Summit and Cuyahoga counties have done so.
-Counties operating under a constitutional government do not possess home rule powers and can do only what has been expressly authorized by the Ohio General Assembly.
+The Ohio Constitution allows counties to set up a home rule charter government as many cities and villages do, but only Summit and Cuyahoga counties have done so.

+Counties operating under a constitutional government operate under Dillon's Rule.
+They are creatures of the state, and have only those powers granted to them by the Ohio General Assembly and the Ohio Constitution, any power implied by those express powers, and those powers essential to their existence.
 However, Article X of the Ohio Constitution gives county government benefits similar to those conferred on cities and villages under the home rule amendments of 1912.

 Officials

 Eighty-six of Ohio's 88 counties (all except Summit as of 1981 and Cuyahoga as of 2011) have the following elected officials as provided by statute: